Glitchfiend/BiomesOPlenty/README.md

 	- Tweaked grass bounding boxes
 	- Added beach variations
 	- Players now enter the overworld upon falling out of the Promised Lands
+	- The Ancient Staff now depletes on use
+	- Gave the Promised Lands a movement ratio of 16
+	- The Ancient Staff can now be used in the Promised Lands

 	  Version 0.5.3 '17-05-13'
 	- Added reeds